bocekm/eobcanka-rpm/README.md

 CZ: Neoficiální návod pro použití eObčanky na Fedoře pomocí RPM balíčku vygenerovaného z oficiálního DEB balíčku od české vlády (https://info.eidentita.cz/Download/).

-EN: Unofficial guide on how to use eObcanka on Fedora by converting the official Czech government eObcanka DEB package into an RPM package (https://info.eidentita.cz/Download/).
+EN: An unofficial guide on how to use eObcanka on Fedora by converting the official Czech government eObcanka DEB package into an RPM package (https://info.eidentita.cz/Download/).

 # Jak na to / How to